jop-software/redmine_sentry_client/Readme.md

 This redmine plugin allows you to specify a sentry dsn, to report errors.
 The plugin is tested with redmine version **4.2.1**

+## Installation
+1. Clone this repository into your `plugins` directory
-1. Install dependencies with `bundle install`
+2. Install dependencies with `bundle install`
-2. Restart redmine
+3. Restart redmine

 ## Configuration
 Please provide you'r sentry dsn in the plugin configuration.